SaskiaWells/Twodemy-BE/README.md

 Here is the link to our API: https://e-learning-platform-2c3s.onrender.com/api/

-Here is the link to our full stac web application: https://twodemy.netlify.app/
+Here is the link to our full stack web application: https://twodemy.netlify.app/